maphaiyarath/readme-generator/sample.md

 * [Questions](#questions)

 ## Description
-my first project
+world

 ## Installation
-run npm install
+none

 ## Usage
-wip
+no

 ## License
 This project is licensed under the MIT License.

 ## Contributing
-not really
+nope

 ## Tests
-not yet
+not really

 ## Questions
 If you have any questions, you can reach me at [maphaiyarath@gmail.com](mailto:maphaiyarath@gmail.com).